Please read this policy carefully to understand how we collect, use and store your personal data.

 - In limited circumstances you may be entitled to have the personal data you have provided to us sent electronically to you for you to provide to another organisation.

-If you have any concerns or complaints about how we are handling your data please do not hesitate to get in touch as noted under the Complaints Policy section below.
-You can also contact the Information Commissioner’s Office and can find information on how to do this at www.ico.org.uk.
+- If you have any concerns or complaints about how we are handling your data please do not hesitate to get in touch as noted under the Complaints Policy section below.
+You can also contact the Information Commissioner’s Office and can find information on how to do this on their website. www.ico.org.uk.

-If you would like to raise a concern or make a complaint about how we process your personal data, or about any of the services provided by Bury Hospice, we encourage you to speak to the manager of the department concerned first, they will respond to you.
-If they have not been able to satisfy your complaint please contact our General Manager.
+- If you would like to raise a concern or make a complaint about how we process your personal data, or about any of the services provided by Bury Hospice, we encourage you to speak to manager of the department concerned first, they will respond to you.
+If they have not been able to satisfy your complaint please contact our Quality, Governance and Compliance Lead.

-To contact the General Manager call, write or email to Bury Hospice, Rochdale Old Road, Bury, BL9 7RG or phone on Tel: 0161 725 9800 or email: email@example.com and we will acknowledge receipt of the complaint within our agreed timescales on our complaints policy statement.
-You will find a copy of this policy on our website HERE
+- To contact the Quality, Governance and Compliance Lead call, write or email to Bury Hospice, Rochdale Old Road, Bury, BL9 7RG or phone on Tel: 0161 725 9800 extension 211 or email: email@example.com and we will acknowledge receipt of the complaint within our agreed timescales on our complaints policy statement.
+You will find a copy of this policy on our website.

-This statement may change from time to time.
+- This policy may change from time to time in accordance with legislation or best practice guidelines.
 If we make any significant changes to this policy, we will publicise these changes clearly on our website.